Pre-war Kluson style tuners reborn! Replica 3-on-plate tuners with "bent tab" worm supports, as made by Kluson from the 1930s to the '70s.

 They feature authentic steel baseplates and white plastic knobs, plus 15:1 gear ratio for better tuning than the originals.

-Golden Age tuners are exclusively from Stewart-MacDonald, made with our eye for details and exact specifications.
+Golden Age tuners are available exclusively from StewMac, made with our expert eye for details and exact specifications.

 Golden Age tuners are the rebirth of popular early 20th Century tuning machine designs, featuring simple steel plates and open gears.
 Replacements for the originals have long been sought by collectors and repairmen, to restore older guitars and improve their tuning.
 Our special relic nickel-finished versions complement vintage hardware and add an authentic look to reproduction guitars.